ReemNeama/eventati_book/providers_organization_status.md

    - ✅ guest_list_provider.dart
    - ✅ messaging_provider.dart
    - ✅ task_provider.dart
-   - ⬜ booking_provider.dart
+   - ✅ booking_provider.dart

 ## Next Steps

-1. Continue removing provider files from the root directory one by one and updating imports
-   - This needs to be done in a coordinated way to avoid type conflicts
-   - All files that reference a specific provider type need to be updated together

-2. Once all imports have been updated to use the providers.dart barrel file:
+1. ✅ All provider files have been removed from the root directory and imports have been updated to use the providers.dart barrel file.

+2. Next steps:
-   - Remove the barrel_provider directory and barrel_provider.dart file
+   - Remove the barrel_provider directory and barrel_provider.dart file once we're confident that all imports are working correctly
+   - Consider adding more comprehensive documentation to each provider class

 ## Migration Strategy